MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scan-operator.md

 |s2||||||X|X|
 |s3||||||||

-The "X" indicates that a specific field is irrelevant for that step and won't contain any data.
+The "X" indicates that a specific field is irrelevant for that step.

 The state starts empty and updates whenever a scanned input row matches a step.
 If a condition or assignment checks for a value in an empty step, the default value for the column is returned.
 Unless otherwise specified, the default value is `null`, or an empty string.